Blazemeter/taurus/site/dat/docs/Selenium.md

 Selenium executor uses two types of test runners: JUnit and Nose, test type and runner type are detected automatically.
 Scenario may be presented not only as single file but as a folder.

+Taurus can repeat Selenium script in a loop until desired number of `iterations` will complete or `hold-for` time will be exceeded.

 ## Supported file types:

   - .java/single file